Related MCH Library Resources

 - Food and Nutrition Service (FNS).
 Program information and resources about nutrition-assistance programs, including

-the school meals programs.
-Also presents data and statistics, forms, nutrition-education materials, regulations and policy, and research about nutrition-assistance programs.
-Resources and initiatives include
+standards for school meals, data and statistics, forms, nutrition-education materials, regulations and policy, and research about nutrition-assistance programs.
+Initiatives include

 Team Nutrition.
 Nutrition-education materials for teachers;

 for school food service professionals;